 We thank Elisa, an Italian mother living in Perth, for this testimonial about her special daughter Benedetta and her situation with her Australian visa.

-As far as general services for children and adults with special needs are concerned, Australia has nothing to envy to other countries: their level is top and especially for children with cerebral palsy there is a lot going on.
+As far as general services for children and adults with special needs are concerned, Australia has nothing to envy to other countries.
+Their level is top and especially for children with cerebral palsy there is a lot going on.

-However it is important to be aware that some services (for instance staff helping at home and taking care of the child in order to let mummy have a bit of time off.
+However it is important to be aware that some services are available to permanent residents only.
+For instance staff helping at home and taking care of the child in order to let mummy have a bit of time off.

-My daughter Benedetta obtained her visa (which is not a resident visa, but a 457 visa linked to my husband’s working visa) only for 2 years and after 4 to 5 months from our arrival, whereas the rest of the family got it faster and for a 4 years period (adults have to provide a medical check-up before arriving).
+My daughter Benedetta obtained her visa only for 2 years and after 4 to 5 months from our arrival.
+And it is not a resident visa, but a 457 visa linked to my husband’s working visa.
+The rest of the family got it faster and for a 4 years period (adults have to provide a medical check-up before arriving).

 Last time Benedetta’s visa was renewed, my husband was asked to sign a document stating that should he decide in the future to apply for permanent residence, the government reserves the right to refuse it because of Benedetta.
 Moreover he had to engage to pay for any medical expense for the child.
 When all this has been done, the visa was renewed for 4 years.